 Our physicians work with patients to develop an individualized treatment plan.
 Common gout treatments include:

 Non-steroidal anti-inflammatory medications

-Colchicine, an oral or intravenous medication to relieve pain and inflammation
+Colchicine, an oral medication to relive pain and inflammation

-Medication to lower uric acid level in the blood
+Medication to lower uric acid levels in the blood

 To learn more about our services or to make an appointment with a Brigham and Women’s Hospital rheumatologist, contact one of our trained coordinators at 1-800-294-9999 to get connected with the best doctor for your needs.